jchips/bee-social/README.md

 ## Changelog

+- 06-07-2023 10:31pm - (1.1.0) Users can navigate to someone's profile by clicking a user's name on their post.
 - 06-02-2023 6:50pm - (1.0.0) Users can perform CRUD operations on posts and update their profile.
 - 06-01-2023 3:00pm - (0.1.0) Initial commit with Firebase auth set up.